ibm-cloud-docs/vpc/block_storage_is_faq.md

 {: faq}
 {: #faq-block-storage-23}

-Each volume is assigned a unique master encryption key, called a data encryption key or DEK, that is generated by the instance's host hypervisor.
+Each volume is assigned a unique master encryption key, called a data encryption key or DEK, which is generated by the instance's host hypervisor.
 The master key for each {{site.data.keyword.block_storage_is_short}} volume is encrypted with a unique KMS-generated LUKS passphrase, which is then encrypted by your customer root key (CRK) and stored in the KMS.
 Passphrases are AES-256 cipher keys, which means that they are 32 bytes long and not limited to printable characters.
 You can view the cloud resource name (CRN) for the CRK that is used to encrypt a volume.
 However, the CRK, LUKS passphrase, and the volume's master encryption key are never exposed.
 For more information about all the keys IBM VPC uses to secure your data, see [IBM's encryption technology - How your data is secured](/docs/vpc?topic=vpc-vpc-encryption-about#byok-technologies).

 ### I use customer-managed encryption for my volumes.
 What happens when I disable or delete my root key?
 {: faq}
 {: #faq-block-storage-24}

 These actions are two separate actions.
 Disabling a root key in your KMS suspends its encryption and decryption operations, placing the key in a suspended state.
-Workloads remain running in virtual server instances and boot volumes remain encrypted.
+Workloads continue to run in virtual server instances and boot volumes remain encrypted.
 Data volumes remain attached.
 However, if you power down the VM and then power it back on, any instances with encrypted boot volumes do not start.
 You can enable a root key in a suspended state and resume normal operations.
 For more information, see [Disabling root keys](/docs/vpc?topic=vpc-vpc-encryption-managing#byok-disable-root-keys).

 Deleting a root key has greater consequences.
 Deleting a root key purges usage of the key for all resources in the VPC.
 By default, the KMS prevents you from deleting a root key that's actively protecting a resource.
 However, you can still force the deletion of a root key.
 You have limited time to [restore a deleted root key](/docs/vpc?topic=vpc-vpc-encryption-managing#byok-restore-root-key) that you imported to the KMS.
 For more information, see [Deleting root keys](/docs/vpc?topic=vpc-vpc-encryption-managing#byok-delete-root-keys).